01242 32 31 31

 Suitable cover for learner drivers – not to be confused with Driving Instructor Insurance.

 Cover for domestic and business use of your car.

 NB: Business car insurance is also sometimes referred to as Motor Trade Insurance – an insurance specifically for those that work in the motor trade.

 Cover for the owners of classic cars (if the car is older than 15 years)

 Cover for a fleet of vehicles also known as fleet insurance

-Below you’ll find some useful guides to help you make the right decision when purchasing car insurance
+Below you’ll find some useful guides to help you make the right decision when purchasing motor insurance

 Knowing which insurance group your car falls into will give you a pretty big indication on how much you should expect to pay for your car insurance.
 Essentially the lower your insurance group, the cheaper it will be to insure your vehicle.
 There are now 50 different insurance groups which categorised by the Group Rating Panel.

 If you are not using your car then you do not need to tax or insure it, so long as you declare it as SORN.
 SORN stands for Statutory Off-Road Notification.

 In the past you could just park your car on private land or put it in your garage, this isn’t the case anymore due to new Continuous Insurance Enforcement regulations making it necessary to complete a SORN notification to avoid being fined.